GenericMappingTools/gmt/doc/rst/source/grdgdal.rst

 .. _-M:

 **-M**\ [**+r+w**]
-    Select the machinery with which to read and/or write the output file. **-M** alone selects reading and writing with GDAL.
+    Read and write files via GDAL. **-M** alone selects both reading and writing with GDAL.
     Whilst **-M+r** alone instructs the program to read with GDAL (and save with GMT).
 This option is needed when reading OGR vector data. **-M+w** indicates that the output will be saved with GDAL.